MrBitBucket/reportlab-mirror/README.txt

 the 'reportlab' package inside it to somewhere on your path such as site-packages

-- on Win32, get the DLLs for your Python version from here and copy them into site-packages.
+- Optional: on Win32, get the DLLs for your Python version from here and copy them into site-packages.
 The library can make PDFs without these but will go slower and lack bitmap image generation capabilities. http://www.reportlab.org/ftp/win32-dlls/

+(3) setuptools / easy-install

+We also have a setuptools-based setup script, setup_egg.py, contributed by Dirk Holtwick.
+It does not yet build the C extensions.
+We welcome contributions to improve this for future releases.

-(3) Built distributions (e.g. windows .exe)
+(4) Binary distributions (e.g. windows .exe)

 We are starting to experiment with these.
 At the time of the writing (Sep 11 2008), distutils builds self-installing EXEs but fails to copy some of the needed resources such as fonts.
 If we get this working we'll put up the relevant installers and people using them will not even see this README.

-(4) setuptools / easy-install

-We also have a setuptools-based setup script, setup_egg.py, contributed by Dirk Holtwick.
-It does not yet build the C extensions.
-We welcome contributions to improve this for future releases.

-(5) Minimal install

-A minimal, pure-python-only install can be achieved simply by placing the directory 'src/reportlab' on your path.
-It should make PDFs but will lack certain capabilities.

 Prerequisites / dependencies
 ============================